pdanpdan/vue-keyboard-trap/docs/guide/index.md

 The directive does not require any styles, but it might help the users to have visual hints for navigation.

-A default style is provided in `dist/styles/index.sass` (can be imported as `import from '@pdapdan/vue-keyboard-trap/styles'` or included from [https://cdn.jsdelivr.net/gh/pdanpdan/vue-keyboard-trap@latest/dist/styles/index.sass](https://cdn.jsdelivr.net/gh/pdanpdan/vue-keyboard-trap@latest/dist/styles/index.sass)).
+A default style is provided in `dist/styles/index.sass` (can be imported as `import from '@pdapdan/vue-keyboard-trap/styles'`, as `import from '@pdapdan/vue-keyboard-trap/dist/styles/index.sass'` (if the packer does not use the `/styles` export) or included from [https://cdn.jsdelivr.net/gh/pdanpdan/vue-keyboard-trap@latest/dist/styles/index.sass](https://cdn.jsdelivr.net/gh/pdanpdan/vue-keyboard-trap@latest/dist/styles/index.sass)).

 There are 3 CSS variables that can be used to customize the aspect of the hints: